naver/arcus/README.md

 =================

 Arcus is a [memcached][memcached]-based cache cloud developed by [NAVER Corp][naver].
-Memcached has been heavily modified to support functional and performance requirements of NAVER services.
+[arcus-memcached](https://github.com/naver/arcus-memcached) has been heavily modified to support functional and performance requirements of NAVER services.
 Arcus supports collection data structures (List, Set, B+tree) for storing/retreiving multiple values as a structrued form in addition to the basic Key-Value data model of memcached.